ibm-cloud-docs/sell/service-develop-auth.md

 {{site.data.keyword.attribute-definition-list}}

-# Developing an authentication and authorization flow for your service
+# Developing an authentication flow for your service
-{: #develop-auth-authz}
+{: #develop-auth}

-When you onboard your product to {{site.data.keyword.cloud}} Partner Center, you can develop an authentication flow to identify users when they use your services, and an authorization flow to validate that they have permission to access a specific service instance.
+When you onboard your product to {{site.data.keyword.cloud}} Partner Center, you can develop an authentication flow to securely identify and verify users as they access your services.
+Developing an authentication flow allows you to protect your product and ensures that your service integrates securely within {{site.data.keyword.cloud_notm}}.
 {: shortdesc}

 ## Before you begin